 Of course, systems quickly grow in complexity, especially on larger campuses.
 Even knowing what devices are in a security system can be a challenge, let alone formulating a plan to keep everyone up to date.

 We recommend a monitoring system or service provider to help you to this end.
-Such a service will proactively reach out if they notice a component failure or outage, alerting you to the issue before it creates even greater problems for you.
+Such a service will proactively reach out with critical information if they notice a component failure or outage, alerting you to the issue before it creates even greater problems for you.

 We also highly recommend that organizations keep a digital as-built that shows exactly what is included in the security system.
 Here, too, System Surveyor is an ideal cloud-based platform: you can create a system of record after major installs (by changing a file to read-only), and you can also maintain a live, editable plan where you can note updates, replacements, expected end of life, and more.
 Moreover, you can share the as-built (even a dynamic one that considers moves/adds and changes) with public safety, customers, project managers and other stakeholders to act as a coordinated effort to manage the system.
 Putting everyone on the same page to lower physical security risks is vital.